BGCastro89/stargazr_front.github.io/README.md

 Stargazr is a webapp to help you find great spots to go stargazing near you.

-By gathering data about factors that effect stargazing quality from different sites and services, Stargazr creates a one-stop-shop for finding out all you need to pick a great spot to look up at the night sky.
+By gathering data on factors that effect stargazing quality from different sites and services, Stargazr creates a one-stop-shop for finding out all you need to pick a great spot to look up at the night sky.

 Stargazr currently gives you the following information for a chosen stargazing site:
 - Lunar Phase (in % of Full)